Sunday, September 20, 2015

 listen to a newspaper being read aloud

-or hold a meeting under a banner
+or hold a meeting under a banner.

-The jobless nevertheless build the space in front of the Saint-Lazare railway station, build the Paris-Versailles line, accomplish other tasks in the suburbs and replace trees torn up for the February barricades.
+...and the Paris-Versailles railroad line, accomplish other tasks in the suburbs and replace trees torn up for the February barricades.
 Their cost: 1% of the national budget.*

-* Daily wage of a skilled worker, 3,50 francs.Workshop handout: 2 francs a day, reduced to 1,50 ( cost of bread, the staple, 35 centimes; a, deputy's salary, 25 francs)
+*Daily wage of a skilled worker, 3,50 francs.Workshop handout: 2 francs a day, reduced to 1,50 ( cost of bread, the staple, 35 centimes; a, deputy's salary, 25 francs)

 Turning points: